Rowdy Tellez

-Ryan John "Rowdy" Tellez (/təˈlɛz/ tə-LEZ; born March 16, 1995) is an American professional baseball first baseman who is a free agent.
+Ryan John "Rowdy" Tellez (/təˈlɛz/ tə-LEZ; born March 16, 1995) is an American professional baseball first baseman in the Atlanta Braves organization.
 He has previously played in Major League Baseball (MLB) for the Toronto Blue Jays, Milwaukee Brewers, Pittsburgh Pirates, Seattle Mariners, and Texas Rangers.
 He has also played for the Mexico national baseball team.

 In 2013, Tellez was both a Baseball America and a Rawlings High School All-American.
 The Blue Jays drafted him in the 30th round of the 2013 MLB draft, and he made his MLB debut with Toronto in 2018.
 He is the only player since 1913 to hit seven doubles in his first seven major league games.
 Toronto traded him to Milwaukee during the 2021 season.
 He signed as a free agent with Pittsburgh before the 2024 season, then with Seattle and Texas in 2025.

 Early life

 Tellez is the oldest child of Greg and Lori (née Bernick) Tellez.
 Concerning his nickname, his father said, "We didn't know the sex and we didn't want to know, and we stayed away from calling him 'Baby' or 'It.'
 But he was so active in there, moving around all of the time in the womb, that we ended up calling him 'Baby Rowdy', and it stuck.
 Now he's just 'Rowdy', and that's how everybody knows him."